 Could Vetericyn® Help Resolve Your German Shepherd’s Common Skin Issues?

 German Shepherds are highly intelligent and remarkably loyal.
-Although most require only a quick brush and occasional bath, the breed is prone to developing uncomfortable itching, allergic skin reactions, hot spots, and other skin issues that could cause potentially serious infections.
+Although most require only a quick brush and occasional bath, the breed is prone to developing uncomfortable itching, allergic skin reactions, hot spots, and other skin issues that could cause potentially a serious skn infection.

 If your canine companion needs fast, effective relief from the discomfort of breed-related skin issues, visit Vetericyn® to browse our selection of innovative products.
 Vetericyn® products are made without antibiotics or steroids, safe at every stage in life, and recommended by veterinarians worldwide.